wso2/docs-ei/en/streaming-integrator/docs/quick-start-guide/getting-started/extend-si.md

     - **For Linux**: `./extension-installer.sh install`<br/>
     - **For Windows**: `extension-installer.bat install`

+    Enter `Y` when you are prompted to confirm whether WSO2 Streaming Integrator should proceed to install the extensions listed.

     When the extension is successfully installed, the following is displayed in the log.

     ```
     Installation completed with status: INSTALLED.
 Please restart the server.
     ```
-    !!! tip
-        You can also install a selected installment individually.
+3. You can also install a selected installment individually.
 To try this out, let's issue the following command from the `<SI_HOME>bin` directory and install the `kafka` extension that you will be using later in this scenario.<br/><br/>

     `./extension-installer.sh install install kafka`

-3. Restart the Streaming Integrator server as instructed.
+4. Restart the Streaming Integrator server as instructed.

 ## What's Next?